Ruth Suckow

-Ruth Suckow (August 6, 1892 – January 23, 1960) was an American writer from Iowa.
+Ruth Suckow (August 6, 1892 – January 23, 1960) was an American regionalist writer from Iowa.
 She wrote novels and stories.
+According to one critic, "Suckow’s portrayal of the lives of ordinary “folks” enables modern readers to empathize with her characters, many of whom were Midwesterners.
+Her poetic descriptions of the Iowa farmland evoke the artistic realism of Grant Wood paintings and place her squarely in the Midwestern regionalist milieu of the interwar years."
+She has been called "Iowa’s first feminist writer".

 Early life

-Ruth Suckow was born in Hawarden, a small town in Sioux County on the Big Sioux River in far northwestern Iowa, where her father was the pastor of the Congregational church.
+Ruth Suckow was born in Hawarden, a small town in Sioux County on the Big Sioux River in far northwestern Iowa, to a German American family where her father was the pastor of the Congregational Church.

 After leaving Hawarden in early 1898, the Suckow family lived in a number of towns in northern Iowa.
 In 1907, Suckow's father accepted a position at Grinnell College.
 Suckow graduated from Grinnell High School in 1910, and entered the college that fall.
 While a student at Grinnell, she became involved in dramatics.

 Suckow left Grinnell College to study at the Curry School of Expression in Boston from 1913 to 1915.
 Her novel The Odyssey of a Nice Girl (1925) reflects that experience.
 She left Boston to join her mother and sister who were living in Colorado for health reasons and enrolled at the University of Denver.
 She earned a B.A. in 1917 and an M.A. in English in 1918.